tisnik/presentations/docs/coffee-talks/notation_apl.md

 * during his work for IBM (yes, IBM!) it was translater into aprogramming language
 * in 1979, Iverson received the Turing Award for his work on APL
 * "A shocking brevity"
+* Common idioms are to be recognized in no time
+    - like quadratic formula
 * later IBM discouraged customers from using it
     - (but was used a lot by many IBM departments at the same time)
     - prefer to use languages based on "methodologies"
     - basically to split design, analytics, development, and testing
     - OTOH IBM was almost never good at PL design
+* btw how to made money
+    - $1 for one CPU second
+    - $1 for 1kB of output

 ### Kenneth E. Iverson